marionbarker/loopdocs/docs/nightscout/new_user.md

 # New Nightscout Users

-!!! info "Is Nightscout required for Loop?"
+!!! info "Is Nightscout Required for Loop?"

+    Nightscout is not required, but is recommended for Loop.

-    Nope...you don't NEED to have a Nightscout site in order to use Loop.
-A Nightscout site is completely optional.
-However, if you want to see Loop's actions anywhere other than the Looper's iPhone...then you will want a Nightscout site.
-For example, parents of little Loop users may want to see the temporary basal rates Loop is setting, the current insulin on board, or a recent bolus and carb entry.
-That's what Nightscout will provide...remote viewing of Loop actions.
+    - A Nightscout site provides a dashboard for remote viewing of Loop actions including the temporary basal rates Loop is setting, the current insulin on board, or a recent bolus and carb entry
+    - A Nightscout site provides reports for retrospective review of your settings
+    - You will want a Nightscout site:
+        - If you are a parent of a little Loop user
+        - If you want to see Loop's actions anywhere other than the Looper's iPhone
+        - If you want to ask a mentor for help adjusting your settings

-There are two options for setting up Nightscout; one option requires a small fee but automates both the setup and periodic updating/cleaning database, the other option is free but requires your effort to build and update.
+There are two options for setting up Nightscout; one option requires a small fee but automates both the setup and periodic updating, the other option can be "free" or lower cost but requires your effort to build and update.
 You choose which works best for you.
 Isn't it nice to have options?

 ## T1Pal (paid service)